Sunday, 17 November 2019

 in Markree Castle

-I have been staying at Markree Castle, near Collooney, Co Sligo, taking part in a family wedding in Sligo Castle.
+I have been staying at Markree Castle, near Collooney, Co Sligo, taking part in a family wedding in Sligo Cathedral.

 Markree Castle is a small family-run hotel, owned by the Corscadden family who also own Cabra Castle Hotel, Co Cavan, Ballyseede Castle Hotel, Co Kerry, and Bellingham Castle, Co Louth.